-HOW IT WAS BUILT - MODELLING FRAMEWORK:

-TOP DOWN, BOTTOM UP
+HOW IT WAS BUILT - MODELLING FRAMEWORK: TOP DOWN, BOTTOM UP

-Our modelling framework works from the top down and then from the bottom up.
+Our modelling framework takes a top-down and bottom-up approach.
 This is true from a geographic perspective and for demographic categories.
 We start by modelling variables at the provincial level and work our way down to lower levels of geography.
 As we work our way down, we allow for information at lower levels of geography to affect higher levels of geography (see Figure 1).
 This feedback loop lets us refine our estimates and projections-and make the data consistent-at all levels of geography.
 Our estimates also conform to known control totals from authoritative external data sources.